sharonzhou/conda-autoenv/README.rst

 Usage
 ----

-Conda environment with environment.yml file
+Existing environment.yml file, with or without conda environment
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you already have an environment.yml file, place that in your directory (along with your pip requirements.txt file, if applicable), and conda-autoenv will automatically activate that environment.
+If you already have an environment.yml file, place that in your directory (along with your pip requirements.txt file, if applicable), and conda-autoenv will automatically activate that environment and if applicable, create it beforehand.

-Conda environment *without* environment.yml file
+No environment.yml file, with a conda environment
 ~~~~~~~~~~~~~~~~~~~~~~~

 If you do not have an environment.yml file, but have a conda environment, export your conda environment to an environment.yml file by executing (in the environment's root directory, while your environment is activated):